aoyingxue/GitNote/GRADUATE_STUDY/2.555A_DATA_ANALYSIS_FOR_BRAND_MANAGEMENT/Module_3_Perceptual_Maps.md

 - **Clout** !!!
   -  The ability of stealing from other brands
   -  Row average
+  -  You could get it from running scan*pro model
 - **Vulnerability** !!!
   -  Column average
+  -  You could get it from running scan*pro model

 ### Switching Probabilities

 ![image-20200126232315695](Module_3_Perceptual_Maps.assets/image-20200126232315695.png)

 - Each <u>row</u> will add up to **100%**
-  - Represents: given the certain brand that was bought last time, what is the conditional probability that a certain brand will be bought this time
+  - Represents: given the certain brand that was bought last time, what is the **conditional probability** that a certain brand will be bought this time
 - Each <u>diagonal</u> element is the largest number in its respective row
   - Represent **brand loyalties**
 - Off diagonal elements: